dfelinto/blender-manual/modeling/meshes/editing/deforming.rst

 All translations are of same value, and are controlled by the mouse.
 It results in something that looks a bit like the scale effect, but much more deforming.

-Note that unlike the preceding ones, you can :doc:`lock <3d_interaction/transform_control/axis_locking>` this transformation on axis - even though this has no real interest (except perhaps with a "plane locking"…).
+Note that unlike the preceding ones, you can :doc:`lock <3d_interaction/transform_control/axis_locking>` this transformation on axis - even though this has no real interest (except perhaps with a "plane locking"...).

 .. figure:: /images/ShrinkFlatten1.jpg